-- You’re grease trap will be emptied and ready for use
+- Your grease trap will be emptied and ready for use.

 It may be easy to put off getting your grease trap cleaned, but there are some serious consequences that can occur when it becomes too full.

-- Makes cleaning more difficult – skipping cleaning appointments means that materials will solidify and become harder to clean
+- Makes cleaning more difficult – Skipping grease trap cleaning appointments means that materials will solidify and become harder to clean.

 At NoCo Septic, we believe in partnering with waste treatment plants to properly dispose of your grease trap waste.
 We are proud to work with the Denver Metro Wastewater Treatment Plant in order to dispose of waste in a way that keeps the Northern Colorado and Denver Metro area clean and clear.
 As the wastewater treatment authority in the greater Denver area, they are one of the largest, stand-alone sewage disposal districts.
 All of the grease trap waste we collect in Northern Colorado and the Denver metro area is properly disposed of at this facility.